bektastalayoglu/bektastalayoglu/README.md

  🔭 I’m a final-year Computer Science Masters student at Vrije Universitat Brussel.

- ⚡ I am interested in **Embedded Software**.
+ ⚡ I am interested in **Embedded Software and Artificial Intelligence**.
 I worked as an embedded software developer for about 1 year.

  🌱 I’m currently learning **Java, C++, Artificial Intelligence**